 The works included in the exhibition analyze the relationship with the past (perceived at the same time as ancient and recent), intertwining different temporal dimensions through the analysis of the contracted position of the body.

 Thus, the works suggest the different creative lines that guided the artist: Leite collaborated with Steven Dubowsky, Professor at MIT, to develop, for example, a kinetic sculpture that constantly points in the direction along which the earth is traveling, highlighting , thus, our involuntary and constant motion in space.

 Again, the Species-Specific work was born from an interesting artistic experiment: the dancer Meredith Glisson staged a series of 'fight or flight responses', acute stress reactions, while it was being filmed in a motion capture studio, generating a series of data then used for a 3D printed sculpture; to design his Anthropometry sculpture, however, Leite made reference to the anthropometric studies of NASA, demonstrating what an astronaut can grasp, reaching out and remaining firmly tied to the Space Shuttle chair.

 The exhibition confirms the interactions between performing art, history and science, including, in the exhibition, a collection of photographs taken from the archives of the Archaeological Park of Pompeii, NASA and the Martha Graham Dance Company : the images are useful to outline the creative path followed by Juliana Cerqueira Leite.

 The exhibition is curated by Nadim Samman and Michele Iodice.
 The production of the works on display was made possible by the Pollock-Krasner Foundation Grant.
-The exhibition was organized in collaboration with ALMA ZEVI (Venice, Italy) and with the Juliana Cerqueira Leite Exhibition Circle.
+The exhibition was created in collaboration with ALMA ZEVI (Venice, Italy) and with the Juliana Cerqueira Leite Exhibition Circle.